[new- I just added text instructions for a more complex kute-uchi braid—called Genji Uchi—at the bottom of this post.]

 Does this sound familiar?
 It’s totally parallel to Noemi Speiser’s amazing discoveries from the 17th C. English loop braiding manuscripts.
 Speiser and Kinoshita were both discovering and decoding ancient loop braiding texts and braids at almost the same time, on opposite sides of the earth.
 Both of them had to use a lot of ingenuity—the instructions in both sets of manuscripts were obscurely written, and incomplete.
 The 17th C. English manuscripts, which were the first ones Speiser came upon, were written as if for readers who already understood the basic method and undefined shorthand terminology—most of the essential information was simply omitted.

 Apparently the old Japanese manuscripts were written in secretive, veiled terms as if the writer didn’t really want anyone to understand it.
 A reluctant transcriber of proprietary guild secrets, perhaps.
-(That’s my own wildly speculative theory about a few of the 15th C English braid instructions, too—that they purposely described a more difficult and convoluted method for certain braids than the writer him/herself may have used—Laces Dawns, Piol, and the Grene Dorge of 12 bows, for example.)
+(That’s my own wildly speculative theory about a few of the 15th C English braid instructions, too—that they purposely described a more difficult and convoluted method for certain braids than the original transcriber him/herself may have used—Laces Dawns, Piol, and the Grene Dorge of 12 bows, for example.)

 When Kinoshita came across the Japanese manuscript describing Kute-uchi braiding, the last practitioner of kute-uchi had been gone for almost a century, and the technique had been forgotten / sunk into obscurity for even longer, supplanted by Kumihimo stand-and-bobbin braiding.